StoneOrbits/VortexEngine/docs/vortex-devices/duo/programming-guide/index.md

 Because the Duo must be removed from its sleeve and disconnected from its battery before being placed into the Chromalink holder, this process carries some risk and requires more preparation than wireless programming.
 The battery connector is relatively delicate, so unnecessary disassembly should be avoided.

-Chromalink programming is not available when connecting to the Chromadeck over Bluetooth on Android devices.
+Chromalink programming is not available when connecting to the Chromadeck over Bluetooth on Mobile devices.

 As a result, Chromalink programming is recommended only when replacing all nine modes, performing firmware updates, or adjusting the total number of modes on the device.